Usage Data Billing

 The continuous invoice run, for its part, relies on the transaction builder.
 This mechanism itemizes the consumption data – converting it to actually billable items.

 Certain business use cases require individual (account-specific) prices, price tiers or quantity information for consumption data.
 To this end, you can add multiple price and quantity fields to the source object.
 An (account-specific) subscription item can then retrieve the intended value from the specified source field.
+Doing so usually requires to aggregate the relevant values from multiple source records.

 Usage Data Tables